 Staff Groups A, B, C and D as per Bournemouth University national Competency framework for Safeguarding Adults.

 Level 1, Level 2 staff and above (ref: NHS Intercollegiate document 2018 - Adult Safeguarding: Roles and Competencies For Healthcare Staff): All health care staff including, receptionists, administrative staff, caterers, domestic and transport staff, porters, community pharmacist counter staff, peer support workers and maintenance staff, board level executives and non-executives, non-clinical staff working in primary health care settings plus all practitioners who have regular contact with patients, their families or carers, or the public and above.

 This training session aims to give participants an overall understanding and appreciation of what safeguarding adults is all about, and what responsibilities each participant has in safeguarding their service users.

-• Understand the importance of the Care Act Statutory Guidance for Safeguarding
+- Gained understanding of the importance of the Care Act Statutory Guidance for Safeguarding Adults

-• Know what procedures to use, and when to call the emergency services
+- Gained understanding on the importance of procedures to follow, and when to call the emergency services

 Trainer:St Thomas Training

 Venue Details:Sutton Civic Offices, G2, St Nicholas Way, Sutton, SM1 1EA